In this article you will learn the importance and value of posting updates from your LinkedIn profile and explore some posting options and tips.

 Here’s what you’re likely to see when you are about to post an update from your LinkedIn Profile newsfeed.

 When you click into the Start a post area you’re given a number of other content options.
-This can be overwhelming at first, so stay focused on your plan and choose content posting options you feel most comfortable with.
+Stay focused on your plan and choose content posting options you feel most comfortable with.
 You can also observe how your community uses content posting features such as LinkedIn polls and LinkedIn articles as a source of inspiration for how you might use these content posting features.

 When posting an update remember to talk directly to the potential reader, provide context and explain the ‘so what’ of what you are sharing.
 Grab their attention in the first line if you want them to slow down as they are scrolling.
 Carefully consider your choice of words and use high quality and impactful images that you have the rights to post.
 Adding 3-5 hashtags at the end of your post also helps people who follow these hashtags find your content.